BastilleBSD/bastille/README.md

 bastille top
 ------------
-This one simply runs `top` in that jail.
+This one simply runs `top` in that container.
 This command is interactive, as `top` is interactive.

 bastille htop
 -------------
-This one simply runs `htop` inside the jail.
-This one is a quick and dirty addition. note: won't work if you don't have htop installed in the jail.
+This one simply runs `htop` inside the container.
+This one is a quick and dirty addition. note: won't work if you don't have htop installed in the container.

 bastille sysrc
 --------------
 The `sysrc` sub-command allows for safely editing system configuration files.
-In jail terms, this allows us to toggle on/off services and options at startup.
+In container terms, this allows us to toggle on/off services and options at startup.

 ```shell